 Recruiting medical professionals can be tough, and the benefits and salary conversation can sometimes be tricky.
 In a previous blog, we covered the financial benefits of recruiting to an independent contractor position (aka 1099).
-Once medical professionals experience the financial flexibility of a 1099 role, it can be hard to transition back to a w2 (aka “employee”) position.
-Quite frankly, there are more tax planning opportunities as an independent contractor, but that doesn’t mean doom and gloom for those with a w2 job.
-See below for the top 4 financial benefits for w2 employees.
+See below for the top 4 financial benefits for W-2 employees.

 2) Other Paid Expenses

-Your organization may foot the bill for other expenses like CMEs, scrubs, etc. Be sure the medical professional considering the w2 position knows all the expenses covered.
+Your organization will pay for half of FICA taxes (social security and Medicare), where as independent contractors are responsible for 100% of these taxes.
+Your organization also may foot the bill for other expenses like CMEs, scrubs, etc. Be sure the medical professional considering the W-2 position knows all the expenses covered.
 This can seem like a small benefit but actually add up to be a larger benefit.

 3) Retirement Savings Match

-Many organizations hiring a w2 medical professional also include a way for the provider to make tax-deductible retirement contributions to a retirement account.
+Many organizations hiring a W-2 medical professional also include a way for the clinician to make tax-deductible retirement contributions to a retirement account.
 In 2021, the maximum tax-deductible retirement contribution an employee can make is $19,500*.
 The employee’s contributions are made by being directly withdrawn from their paycheck.

 4) Other Savings Opportunities